Browse By Day

-Algorithmic Literacy and Media Trust - Bianca Christin Reisdorf, Michigan State U; Grant Blank, Oxford Internet Institute (U of Oxford)
+Algorithmic Literacy and Media Trust - Bianca Christin Reisdorf, University of North Carolina at Charlotte; Grant Blank, Oxford Internet Institute (U of Oxford)

-Fake News, Echo Chambers and Filter Bubbles: Nudging the Vulnerable - William H. Dutton; Laleah Fernandez, Michigan State U
+Fake News, Echo Chambers and Filter Bubbles: Nudging the Vulnerable - William H. Dutton, University of Southern California and University of Oxford; Laleah Fernandez, Michigan State U

 The policy implications of citizens’ complex media habits - Elizabeth Dubois